GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

     * https://github.com/googleapis/google-cloud-java/blob/master/TROUBLESHOOTING.md
 * Merge the dependabot PR that updates libraries-bom in https://github.com/GoogleCloudPlatform/java-docs-samples/pulls
 * Manually edit and update any pom.xml files in https://github.com/GoogleCloudPlatform/java-docs-samples that dependabot missed
+* In google3 run:
+    * `$ g4d -f bom`
+    *  `/google/src/head/depot/google3/devtools/scripts/replace_string "&lt;version>oldVersion&lt;/version>" "&lt;version>newVersion&lt;/version>"`
+    * Sanity check the cl and send it for review.
+    * Submit on approval
-* Search for libraries-bom in google3 to find any internal references (typically cloudite and devsite) that should be updated
+* Search for libraries-bom in google3 to find any internal references (typically cloudite and devsite) that still need to be updated.

 ## Deleting a release